Coronavirus COVID -19

 The disease is called Coronavirus disease 2019 (COVID-19).

-The virus that causes COVID-19 is called “Severe acute respiratory syndrome coronavirus 2”.
+The virus that causes COVID-19 is called “Severe acute respiratory syndrome coronavirus 2” (SARS CoV-2).
 It is related to another coronavirus that caused the SARS outbreak in 2003 (from civet cats), and another the MERS outbreak in the Middle East in 2012 (from camels).

 COVID-19 is a global emergency.
 Currently, personal isolation is the approach being taken by most countries, although the policy is not working in many developing countries.

-When the policy is strictly adhered to, the number of new infections will decrease.
+When the policy is strictly adhered to, the number of new infections decreases.
 This has been evidenced in China.

 The long-term goal is the development of immunity through immunisation or catching / surviving the disease.
 When a lot of people have immunity, the virus will not encounter enough hosts frequently enough to spread, and the hope is that it will disappear.

 This lecture by Martin Kiernan covers both the underlying science, and the practical procedures needed for the various clinical scenarios involving COVID-19.
 It is long at 51 minutes, but thorough.
 Very helpful for dental personnel being redeployed to other duties.
-(Published 29/3/2020)
+(Published 29/3/2020, but still one of the best.)

 I understand.
 Do not show this message again.